 23.2 In the Event of Insolvency or Bankruptcy.
 Either Party may terminate the Agreement upon advanced written notice to the other Party, if any of the following events occurs to such other Party (a) in the case of a filing of a petition in bankruptcy (b) the Party becomes insolvent or makes a general assignment for the benefit of its creditors or an arrangement for its creditors, or takes the benefit of any law in force for insolvent persons; (c) the Party ceases to carry on business as a going concern; (d) a receiver or manager is appointed for the business of the Party; or (e) the Party takes the benefit of any law in force for the winding up or liquidation of its corporation or other entities.

 23.3 Refund or Payment upon Termination.
-If Briggs & Stratton terminates this Agreement in accordance with Section 23.1, Customer (a) shall pay any unpaid fees covering the remainder of the term to Briggs & Stratton and (b) will not be entitled to a refund for any sums previously paid.
+If Briggs & Stratton terminates this Agreement in accordance with Section 23.1 or Customer terminates this Agreement in accordance with Section 23.2(c), Customer (a) shall pay any unpaid fees covering the remainder of the term to Briggs & Stratton and (b) will not be entitled to a refund for any sums previously paid.
 Further, in no event will termination relieve Customer of its obligation to pay any fees payable for the period prior to the effective date of termination.

 24. Data Portability and Requests for InfoHub Data.